datadaveshin/CSS-exploration/README.md

 [![Walt Disney](https://img.youtube.com/vi/YdHTlUGN1zw/0.jpg)](https://www.youtube.com/watch?v=YdHTlUGN1zw)

 **_Fig.
-3. See Walt Disney explain how the multi-planed camera allowed 3D-like animation using parallax._**
+3. Click the image to see Walt Disney explain how the multi-planed camera allowed 3D-like animation using parallax._**

 One of the most important take-aways from the explanation of how it works is that the scenes are broken up by distance onto different planes by painting the scenes onto different pieces of glass.
 The background (in Disney's example, the background contains the moon), does not move.
 To make a 3D effect the pieces of glass can be moved forward or backward.
 Thus, the moon will stay the same size, where as the elements that are on the closest piece of glass will change size more rapidly.